 Spend time doing nothing

-In today’s busy world with ample opportunity for activity it can be natural to fall in the mindset of wanting to “do” all the time, over stimulation can be detrimental, it is important to allow our children to be bored, being bored will give the child space to tap into their creative mind, boredom can help develop skills, creatively and self-esteem.
+In today’s busy world with ample opportunity for activity, it can be natural to fall into the mindset of wanting to “do” all the time, stimulation can be detrimental, and it is important to allow our children to be bored, being bored will give the child space to tap into their creative mind, boredom can help develop skills, creatively and self-esteem.

 Form healthy habits

-Lastly enjoy it, choose your battles and take the foot of the pedal for a while, in summer we will naturally be less productive, enjoying the lighter months to rejuvenate and take pleasure when possible.
+Lastly, enjoy it, choose your battles and take the foot off the pedal for a while, in summer we will naturally be less productive, enjoying the lighter months to rejuvenate and take pleasure when possible.

 Creativity and our mental health